I just want to see the results… jump to the Gallery!

 Armed with the insights of an actual data analyst (including a extremely useful heuristic evaluation he and his team had done previously), it was time to tell a story.

-A key tenet of conversational design is telling a story to engage the user.
+A key tenet of compelling design is telling a story to engage the user.
 This doesn't mean your designs become a children's picture book; they instead need to form a cohesive narrative of what's going on, who the main "characters" are, and provide a "moral of the story" to engage and dive action.
 Sometimes (as with set up and complex form workflows) this solution is very guided experience, but with data viz, it's supported by the previously mentioned needs of Purpose, Clarity, and Action/Takeaway.
 This can be applied across a whole app section, page, and even a single chart.
 The user is engaged by knowing what the data is, why it matters, and what to do about it.
 An unfortunate amount of our charts were failing at explaining why the data matters, often coupled with uncertainty as to what the data even was.
 More troubling, there were no actions or direct insights coupled with these charts.

-The user is engaged by knowing what the data is, why it matters, and what to do about it.
+The user is engaged by knowing what the data is,

 I found it helpful to focus on the core storyline of efficient throughput in packing and shipping the orders.
 This way, each piece of data presented would be tied back to the overarching theme.
 An existing chart showed a histogram of the average "Age" of an open order, i.e., the time an order takes from being placed to being packed and labeled for shipment.
 The sections of the histogram unfortunately maxed out at 24 hours.
 While a same day turnaround is an admirable goal for a shipping department, most customers worked on a 3-4 day turnaround, with specialty companies sometimes taking up to a month for an average order.
 They would see this chart and see a single line: 100% of orders aged at >24 hours.
 Not only did this chart need to reflect the realistic timeframe of the process, it needed an affordance to show where the company's expected turnaround would sit.
 For example, based on the average user, we knew we needed to expand the age ranges to a wider 96 hour period, and this user should be able to indicate that they expect most orders to be ready in less than 24 hours.
 A histogram with age ranges split between <1 hour and that >72 hour extreme would easily show the amount of orders in each age grouping, and using the user-defined expected turnaround, we could show how many orders were missing that expectation (and generally by how much).
 The user would now know that most of their orders shipped at around 12-18 hours, but there was a notable portion that sat 48-72 hours.
 They now knew how often they were missing the expectation, and also the rough counts/percentages of the outliers, which they could take to other charts (or data from other systems) to sort out what was causing the inefficiencies.
 In this example, the user found most of these 48-72 hour ages came from orders placed after the warehouse closed on Friday night and before start of work on Monday morning.
 They could now update messaging on their store site for customers to expect orders to ship in 24 hours, except on weekends (as they were closed).